 Table of Contents

-A man-in-the-middle attack (MitM) is a form of data eavesdropping and theft where an attacker intercepts data from a sender to the recipient, and then from the recipient back to the sender.
-It’s called a “man in the middle” because the attacker’s device sits between the sender and recipient and relays messages silently without making either party aware of the eavesdropping.
+An Adversary-in-the-Middle (AitM) attack is a variant of the well-known Man-in-the-Middle (MitM) attack.
+It is a form of data eavesdropping and theft where an attacker intercepts data from a sender to the recipient, and then from the recipient back to the sender.
+It’s called a “adversary in the middle” because the attacker’s device sits between the sender and recipient and relays messages silently without making either party aware of the eavesdropping.
 The attacker is typically situated on the same network as the targeted user, but eavesdropping can be done on a remote network if data crosses the path where an attacker is located.
-Using a MitM, an attacker can obtain passwords, personally identifiable information (PII), intellectual property, private messages, and trade secrets.
+Using an AiTM, an attacker can obtain passwords, personally identifiable information (PII), intellectual property, private messages and trade secrets.
 In advanced attacks, the attacker can potentially install malware on a targeted user’s device.

 Cybersecurity Education and Training Begins Here